yahiafarghaly/myblog/yocto/create-a-deb-package-file.md

-# Create a debian package file
+# Create a debian package file with server database
 In this post, we will create a debian package file from a compiled binary source and put in our server in addition of modifying the source list in yocto image so it can see the packages.

 ## Creation of a debian package